ReportaONGD/gong-container/README.md

 ### `GONG_DB_USER`

-This variable sets the user that Redmine and any rake tasks use to connect to the specified database.
+This variable sets the user that Gong and any rake tasks use to connect to the specified database.
 If unspecified, it will default to `root`.

 ### `GONG_DB_PASSWORD`